 Our 2020 Urban Alliance Partnership

 As with so many of our programs and initiatives, we’ve had to change our approach to account for health and safety considerations.
-For one, we’ve extended the work-readiness curriculum and added additional technology training for up to 20 students.
-Ten from this group will be placed in technology-focused internships.
+For one, Urban Alliance extended the pre-employment workforce readiness curriculum from six weeks to an entire semester for all students.
+In Detroit, we helped UA pilot additional technology training for up to 20 students.
+Ten from this group have been placed in technology-focused internships within the Rock Family of Companies.
 The reason behind this was to better prepare the students for what will likely be an all-virtual or hybrid internship.
 Additionally, the Rock Family of Companies will be recruiting UA alumni for our regular summer internship program.
 Some of these interns are offered the option to return for additional internships or even open employment opportunities.

-Our recruiting efforts have expanded from the original three high schools so we can reach more students and specifically target those who are interested or have experience in a particular industry – such as students studying HVAC or electrical at Randolph Career Technical Center, or students studying technology at Cass Tech or Central High School.
-There is also a more concerted effort in identifying business areas that have a higher potential to hire on interns as full-time team members.
+This year, Urban Alliance also expanded recruiting efforts from the original three high schools.
+Together, we can reach more students and specifically target those who are interested or have experience in a particular industry – such as students studying HVAC or electrical at Randolph Career Technical Center, or students studying technology at Cass Tech or Central High School.
+There was also a more concerted effort on our end to identify business areas within the Family of Companies that have a higher potential to hire on interns as full-time team members.

-The focus on skill-building has not changed.
-The paid UA internship provides students with the tools and resources they need for entering the workforce, including building upon their foundational, work-readiness and technical skills.
+UA’s deep focus on skill-building has not changed.
+The paid UA internship provides students with the tools and resources they need for entering the workforce, including building upon their foundational, workforce-readiness and digital literacy skills.
 It allows them to explore their career interests and build long-lasting professional relationships.
 “Whether our interns move on to post-secondary education, military, or the working world, our goal is to enhance student’s preparedness through career skill development in order to create a stronger pipeline of competitive workforce candidates,” said Jayme Danzig, Director of Education and Employment at the Quicken Loans Community Fund.